simonhaenisch/md-to-pdf/readme.md

 ![Screenshot of markdown file and resulting PDF](https://file-boswoulruu.now.sh)

 **A simple and hackable CLI tool for converting markdown to pdf**.
 It uses [Marked](https://github.com/markedjs/marked) to convert `markdown` to `html` and [Puppeteer](https://github.com/GoogleChrome/puppeteer) (headless Chromium) to further convert the `html` to `pdf`.
 It also uses [highlight.js](https://github.com/isagalaev/highlight.js) for code highlighting.
-The whole source code of this tool is only ~200 lines of JS and ~100 lines of CSS, so it is easy to clone and customize.
+The whole source code of this tool is only ~250 lines of JS and ~100 lines of CSS, so it is easy to clone and customize.

 **Highlights:**

+* Concurrently convert all Markdown files in the current directory
 * Use your own or remote stylesheets
 * Front-matter for configuration
 * Headers and Footers